Peta0228/Bootstrap_4.5_Website_An_Asian_Language_Map/README.md

 Used Bootstrap 4.5 JS and CSS for styling, responsive design, and interactivity.

-Custom JS in the Asia map to display language information when change in country selection from user
+Some custom JS functions are used in the Asia map to display language information when change in country selection from user.

 ## Notes